You can shop rates from over 50 of Canada's most trusted insurance providers.

 You may be thinking, what is the point of comparing car insurance rates?

-If you already have car insurance, auto-renewing your policy with the same company every year seems easy enough.
+If you already have car insurance, auto-renewing your policy with the same provider every year seems easy enough.

 Or if you plan on buying a car but currently don’t have car insurance, it may seem like the simple solution would be to go with, let’s say, the same provider as your parents, or maybe the same insurer that provides you with home insurance.

-However, not all companies offer the same rate, and some companies modify their rates regularly based on the claims they’ve recently paid out.
-If you continually auto-renew your policy, or go with the first rate you come across, you risk missing out on potentially lower rates offered by other companies for the same coverage.
+However, not all insurance providers offer the same rate, and some modify their rates regularly based on the claims they’ve recently paid out.
+If you continually auto-renew your policy, or go with the first rate you come across, you risk missing out on potentially lower rates offered by other providers for the same coverage.

 Oakville is a town located on the shores of Lake Ontario in southern Ontario.
 As such, auto insurance rates for Oakville drivers are regulated by the Financial Services Commission of Ontario (FSCO).
 FSCO regularly approves rate change requests from insurers, and reports on average increases and decreases quarterly.
 Thus, it’s not uncommon for your provider to change your rate when it comes time to annually renew your policy.

 In addition, your rate can easily be influenced if you: